Physics prospects with the second oscillation maximum at Deep Underground Neutrino Experiment: Event spectrum at DUNE

-We consider the following beam and runtime combinations : \begin{itemize} \item[(a)] LE, 1.1 MW + LE, 2.2 MW $\to$ runtime of 5 yr in LE, 1.1 MW and 5 yr in LE, 2.2 MW distributed equally in neutrino and antineutrino modes \item[(b)] {{$2^{nd}$ maxima, 3 MW}} $\to$ runtime of 5 yr distributed equally in neutrino and antineutrino modes \item[(c)] {{LE, 1.1 MW}} + {{LE, 2.2 MW}} + {{$2^{nd}$ maxima, 3 MW}} $\to$ runtime of 5 yr in LE, 1.1 MW, 5 yr in LE, 2.2 MW and 5 yr with $2^{nd}$ maxima, 3 MW distributed equally in neutrino and antineutrino modes \end{itemize} Table~\ref{tab:events} lists the total signal and background events for the three beam combinations mentioned above for the $\nu_e$ appearance and $\nu_\mu$ disappearance channels.
-The event spectrum for option (c) is shown in Fig.~\ref{fig:e3} and Fig.~\ref{fig:e4}.
-Fig.~\ref{fig:e3} corresponds to $\nu_e$ appearance events while Fig.~\ref{fig:e4} depicts $\nu_\mu$ disappearance events.
-In general, one notes that the events are peaked at the value of energy where the flux is largest - for 80 GeV LE beam, the events peak around $2-3$ GeV while for $8$ GeV beam, it is around $0.8-0.9$ GeV.
+We consider the following beam and runtime combinations : \begin{itemize} \item[(a)] LE, 1.1 MW + LE, 2.2 MW $\to$ runtime of 5 yr in LE, 1.1 MW and 5 yr in LE, 2.2 MW distributed equally in neutrino and antineutrino modes \item[(b)] {{$2^{nd}$ maxima, 3 MW}} $\to$ runtime of 5 yr distributed equally in neutrino and antineutrino modes \item[(c)] {{LE, 1.1 MW}} + {{LE, 2.2 MW}} + {{$2^{nd}$ maxima, 3 MW}} $\to$ runtime of 5 yr in LE, 1.1 MW, 5 yr in LE, 2.2 MW and 5 yr with $2^{nd}$ maxima, 3 MW distributed equally in neutrino and antineutrino modes.
+It is assumed the 8 GeV 3MW beam option ($2^{nd}$ maxima) runs concurrently with the 80 GeV 2.2 MW (LE) default beam using the same focusing system. \end{itemize} Table~\ref{tab:events} lists the total signal and background events for the three beam combinations mentioned above for the $\nu_e$ appearance and $\nu_\mu$ disappearance channels. {{In Table~5, we list the number of signal and total background events in the region of the secondary oscillation nodes ($2^{nd}$ maxima region and below) in the two beam options from the Fermilab PIP-III upgrade - the 2.2 MW 80 GeV beam and the 3 MW 8 GeV beam.
+The addition of running with the 8 GeV 3MW enhances the default DUNE event yield at the secondary oscillation nodes by $\sim 50-60\%$.}}

+The event spectrum for option (c) is shown {{in Figs.~\ref{fig:e3} - \ref{fig:e4g}}}. {{Fig.~\ref{fig:e3} and Fig.~\ref{fig:e3g} correspond to $\nu_e$ appearance events while Fig.~\ref{fig:e4} and Fig.~\ref{fig:e4g} show the $\nu_\mu$ disappearance events for the two scenarios.}} In general, one notes that the events are peaked at the value of energy where the flux is largest - for 80 GeV LE beam, the events peak around $2-3$ GeV while for $8$ GeV beam, it is around $0.8-0.9$ GeV.
 The $\delta$-dependence of the event spectrum can be understood from the $\delta$ dependence of the probabilities.

 The signal for $\nu_e$ appearance is an excess of charged-current (CC) $\nu_e$ and $\bar\nu_e$ interactions over the expected background in the far detector. {{The background to $\nu_e$ appearance is composed of \begin{itemize} \item Beam $(\nu_e + \bar\nu_e)$ CC : CC interactions of $\nu_e$ and $\bar\nu_e$ intrinsic to the beam; \item $ (\nu_\tau + \bar\nu_\tau)$ CC : $\nu_\tau$ and $\bar\nu_\tau$ CC events in which the $\tau$'s decay leptonically into electrons/positrons. \item $(\nu_\mu + \bar \nu_\mu) $ CC : misidentified $\nu_\mu$ and $\bar\nu_\mu$ CC events; \item NC : neutral current backgrounds \end{itemize} It should be noted that though NC and $\nu_\tau$ backgrounds are due to interactions of higher-energy neutrinos, they contribute to backgrounds mainly at lower energies which impacts sensitivity to CP violation.}}